Haoming02/All-in-One-Stable-Diffusion-Guide/README.md

 To activate them, click the red button (`Show extra networks`) under **Generate**, then press **Refresh**.
 Now you should be able to see the downloaded files in their respective tabs.
 Simply clicking the icon will add them into the prompt field.
-Additionally, most LoRA also requires you to add a certain **trigger words** for it to function, check the page where you downloaded it to see more info.
+Additionally, most LoRA also require you to add a certain **trigger words** for it to function, check the page where you downloaded it to see more info.
 You can also adjust the strength of a LoRA by editing the number.

 **Note:** Don’t use too many LoRA at once, it will start distorting the image.

 **Tip:** You can group the LoRAs by putting them in different sub-folders.
-They will then show up as tabs on the webui.
+They will then show up as buttons that you can press to filter on the webui.

 ## Tab Explanations:
 - **`txt2img`:** Generate image based on input prompts